krasserm/krasserm.github.io/technologies.md

 header-img: "img/distributed.png"
 ---

 Here's an **incomplete** list of technologies and tools I worked with.
-Focus is more on machine learning, other groups contain representative entries.
+Focus is more on machine learning, other groups contain representative examples.

 Group | Technology
 --- | ---